 Step 1: Establish Vision

-This might seem like a no-brainer but the most important part of beginning a team fight is actually knowing where your enemies are.
-Dota 2 has literally dozens of different spells and items that allow heroes to pounce on foes and no area of the map is ambush-proof.
+This might seem like a no-brainer but the most important part of beginning a team fight is vision.
+Dota 2 has lots of different spells and items that allow heroes to pounce on foes.
+And with no areas to hide, a team fight can happen anywhere.
 Knowing enemies’ locations is key to maximizing the impact of your spells and mitigating those of the enemy.

 There are many ways to gain vision, including planting Observer Wards, scouting ahead with an invisible hero or using certain spells like Clockwerk’s Rocket Flare or Zeus’ Thundergod’s Wrath.
 Knowing where enemies are (and where they are relative to one another) both prevents a preemptive sneak attack and sets you up to perform well in step 2.